Best Brokerage Firms

 (now owned by Charles Schwab) will be great choices.
 These two companies belong to the "Big 5 Brokerages" - the five largest brokerage houses in the U.S.

-For active stock and options traders TradeKing offers one of the best brokerage accounts with cheap trading costs.
+For active stock and options traders Optionshouse offers one of the best brokerage accounts with cheap trading costs as well as an award winning suite of

-The firm charges just $4.95 per stock or ETF trade and only $9.95 for no-load, no-transaction fee mutual funds!
+trading tools.
+The firm charges just $4.95 per trade!
 It also provides lots of valuable services for free.

 OptionsXpress offers easy-to-use yet powerful and sophisticated set of trading tools, a simulated trading environment, fee-free IRAs,